Understanding accessibility principles - Perceivable

 Distinguishable content is easier to see and hear.
 This includes:

-- Color is not used as the only way of conveying information or identifying content
+- Colour is not used as the only way of conveying information or identifying content

-- Default foreground and background color combinations provide sufficient contrast
+- Default foreground and background colour combinations provide sufficient contrast

 - Text is resizable up to 200% without losing information, using a standard browser